Blueberry sauce: Sweet

 Sweet blueberry sauce, also called blueberry compote, may be used as a dessert sauce.
-Blueberries and water provide the base for the sauce, but after that recipes vary.
+Blueberries and water provide the base for the sauce, but beyond that recipes vary.
 A sweetener such as sugar is typically used, and lemon juice, orange juice, butter and corn starch are sometimes added.
 A spiced version can be made using cloves, cinnamon and cardamom.
 Sweet blueberry sauce can be used in or to top desserts such as cheesecake, cake, and ice cream, and on breakfast dishes such as pancakes, waffles and French toast.
 It can also be used to create a blueberry fool.

 Other uses

 Blueberry sauce can be used in the preparation of the blueberry Martini cocktail.
 It can also be used to create a blueberry fool.